Available in VPC

 name: local-path-pvc

-namespace: p-{ projectName } # Name of Kubernetes Namespace for the project
+namespace: p-{ projectName } # Kubernetes Namespace name for the project

 spec:

-storageClassName: { Local storage's storageClassName } # StorageClass name of the local storage
+storageClassName: { local storage storageClassName } # StorageClass name for local storage

 accessModes: